 Source Description Stationary point Most stationary point-source HAP data were submitted voluntarily by S/L/T. For some point sources, EPA gap-filled HAPs.
-Sources of data included: TRI data for 2014, augmentation of HAPs using emission-factor ratios (of HAP to CAP) applied to S/L/T-reported CAP emissions and rule-based emission factors (e.g., emissions factors using the 2010 test program conducted in support of Mercury and Air Toxics rule), and methane emissions reported by landfill operators in compliance with Subpart HH of the Greenhouse Gas Reporting Program (GHGRP) as a "surrogate" activity indicator.
-In some cases, 2011 data were pulled forward for some facilities.
+Sources of data included: TRI data for 2017, augmentation of HAPs using emission-factor ratios (of HAP to CAP) applied to S/L/T-reported CAP emissions and rule-based emission factors (e.g., emissions factors using the 2010 test program conducted in support of Mercury and Air Toxics rule), and methane emissions reported by landfill operators in compliance with Subpart HH of the Greenhouse Gas Reporting Program (GHGRP) as a "surrogate" activity indicator.
 Point airports EPA estimates used the Federal Aviation Administration (FAA) Emission Dispersion Modeling System using landing and takeoff (LTO) information from FAA databases and updated where S/L/T-provided LTO.
 For smaller airports (general aviation) without detailed aircraft-specific activity data, straight emission factors were used.
-Lead emissions were estimated based on per-LTO emissions factors, assumptions about lead content in the fuel and lead-retention rates in the piston engines and oil.
-For some airports, estimates were provided by S/L/T. NEI has over 19,000 airports (including heliports and seaplanes); all are inventoried as point sources.
+Lead emissions were estimated based on per- LTO emissions factors, assumptions about lead content in the fuel and lead-retention rates in the piston engines and oil.
+For some airports, estimates were provided by S/L/T. NEI has approximately 20,000 airports (including heliports and seaplanes); all are inventoried as point sources.
 In addition to LTOs, EPA's emissions estimates for airports included emissions of ground support equipment.
-Point rail yards The 2014v2 NEI includes non-zero emissions estimates for nearly 1000 rail yards.
+Point rail yards The 2017 NEI includes non-zero emissions estimates for nearly 1000 rail yards.
 EPA emission estimates are associated with the operation of switcher engines at each Class I rail yard.
-EPA estimates were developed by the Eastern Regional Technical Advisory Committee's (ERTAC) rail group using a "top-down" approach that apportions 2014 national fuel use data to rail yards and used national fleet-wide information to create weighted average emission factors.
-For some rail yards, emission estimates were provided by S/L/T. HAP emissions were estimated by applying fractions to the VOC or PM estimates.
+EPA estimates were developed by the Eastern Regional Technical Advisory Committee's (ERTAC) rail group using a "top-down" approach that apportions 2017 national fuel use data to rail yards and used national fleet-wide information to create weighted average emission factors.
+S/L/T submitted point rail yard emissions were given priority over the ERTAC estimates when present.
+HAP emissions were estimated by applying fractions to the VOC or PM estimates.
 There are also railyard emissions in the nonpoint inventory (see locomotives).
 Stationary nonpoint Includes many different source stationary source categories that are generally too ubiquitous to be inventoried as point sources and are therefore estimated at the county level.
 Examples of these sources include residential heating, consumer and commercial product usage, commercial cooking, oil and gas production, and industrial, commercial and institutional fuel combustion (where not in the point inventory).
 Emission estimates for these are developed by EPA and/or submitted by S/L/T. Where S/L/T submitted CAPs but not HAPs, missing HAP emissions were augmented.
+Biogenics Based on Biogenic Emission Inventory System (BEIS3.61) using 2017 meteorology from the Weather Research Forecasting Model (WRF).
+Gridded emissions were used in AirToxScreen and summed to annual county-level estimates for the NEI.
+Includes VOC, NO x and three HAPs: formaldehyde, acetaldehyde and methanol.